michelenatale/Games/README.md

 # Games

-The first classic strategic game I would like to publish here is Sudoku.
+The first classic strategy game I would like to publish here is Sudoku or XSudoku.